pycpp/preprocessor/README.md

 ## Operating System

-If the operating system is successfully detected, defines `OS_DETECTED` and a macro for the operating system type.
-For example, if Linux is detected, PyCPP defines `OS_LINUX` and `OS_DETECTED`.
-On select platforms, such as macOS, macros for the operating system version (`OS_VERSION_MAJOR`, `OS_VERSION_MINOR`, and `OS_VERSION_PATCH`) are also defined.
+If the operating system is successfully detected, defines `PYCPP_OS_DETECTED` and a macro for the operating system type.
+For example, if Linux is detected, PyCPP defines `OS_LINUX` and `PYCPP_OS_DETECTED`.
+On select platforms, such as macOS, macros for the operating system version (`PYCPP_OS_VERSION_MAJOR`, `PYCPP_OS_VERSION_MINOR`, and `PYCPP_OS_VERSION_PATCH`) are also defined.
 These macros therefore simplify designing platform-specific not covered by PyCPP.
 For the complete list of potential operating system defines, see [os.h](/os.h).

 ## Parallel